alkmei/discord-tts/README.md

 ## Web UI

 There's a web ui in Django, hosted in `/` if you run the default server.
 It's a really simple UI that will allow you to play text outside of Discord.
-Note that it doesn't have any protection, so be cautious when deploying it publicly.
+Note that it doesn't have any protection, so do not expose it to the open web!!!

 ## Links & Resources